The soul exists partly in eternity and partly in time.

 - Marsilio Ficino

 Porta sancta, por anima: a holy door for the soul.
 Like the architectures of the contemporary world, the symbols and structures customary to early ecclesiastical spaces existed on the threshold of politics.
-The particular doxa and hallowed grounds of any earthly sacred is so often forged, after all, from the brick and mortar of mercantile enterprise, conquest, and Empire’s rule.
+The particular doxa and hallowed grounds of any earthly sacred is forged, after all, from the brick and mortar of mercantile enterprise, conquest, and relation (or resistance) to Empire’s rule.
 In the transubstantiation of capital to edifice, of edifice to custom, and of custom to salvation, the tectonics of geopolitics define spaces, rituals and ornaments which etch deep grooves into the shadowed glass through which we perceive the spirit.

 The visual arts have always existed within a certain preserve; originally this preserve was magical or sacred.
 But it was also physical: it was the place itself in which the work was made.
 The experience of art was set apart from the rest of life — precisely in order to be able to exercise power over it.
 Later this preserve of art became a social one, entering the culture of the ruling class.
 In pre-Christian Italy, the conversion of political leaders was followed gradually by other powerful families, marking the beginning of a period of remarkable social change - accompanied by a surge of patronage.